fistodul/MF-updater/README.md

 Mobile Forces updater written in Bash with wrapper versions in Batch and PowerShell for Windows that use the MSYS2 Bash package.

+UCC dependency was dropped with [this commit](https://github.com/fistodul/MF-updater/commit/cff1385a9a6b7122a4b2405e02ccfee40431e6ba), so [a branch was made](https://github.com/fistodul/MF-updater/tree/ucc).

+## Setup/running instructions

 It is assumed that files can be downloaded from https://mf.nofisto.com/fast_download.
 You can paste the link into the address bar of your web browser and try to open the page.
-If the page doesn't open up (the server is down) then you shouldn't launch the updater or you should edit the script so that you can download the files from elsewhere.
+If the page doesn't open up (the server is down) then you shouldn't use the updater or you should edit the script (`updater.sh`) so that you can download the files from elsewhere.

-## Setup/running instructions

 First, download this [archive file](https://github.com/fistodul/MF-updater/archive/refs/heads/main.zip) and extract it inside the main Mobile Forces game folder in which System, Texture, Maps and other such folders reside.